The Régie du logement is a provincial body that supervises the residential rental market and applies Quebec's housing laws and regulations.

 Are there any Régie offices outside Montreal and Quebec City?

 Yes.
 There are Régie du logement offices across Quebec.
 You don't have to travel to Montreal or Quebec City to file a request.

-The telephone number of your local Régie du logement is listed in the blue pages of your telephone book.
+The telephone number of your local Régie du logement is listed in your telephone book.
 You can also consult the Règie du logement website.